neillock/AI_ML_Workshops/lab2-Building_Connect_Call_Center/README.md

 Within this edit window we are going to add a starting question (to introduce the bot) - click on 'Text to speech' and enter some text into the box below (eg "How can we help you today?").

 Chose Amazon Lex and select your Lex Bot from the drop down list.

-Finally you need to add the "Intents" you wish to allow flows from.
+Finally you need to add the "Intents" you wish to allow flows from - add the intent "GetBalanceCheck" (this is the Intent we created in lab 1).

-1. We now need to adjust the Simple workflow to introduce our Lex bot.
+5. We now need to adjust the Simple workflow to introduce our Lex bot.
 First of all you need to remove the link between the Play Prompt and Transfer to queue.
 You can remove a link by hovering over the arrow and clicking on the red cross.
    ![Phone numbers edit](images/Picture13.png)

-2. Once the link has been removed we need to introduce our recently created Input.
+6. Once the link has been removed we need to introduce our recently created Input.
 Click and hold on the circle on the Okay within Play prompt and join it to our new box.
-When a connection is succesfully made there will be a yellow circle at the end of the block
+When a connection is successfully made there will be a yellow circle at the end of the block
     ![Phone numbers edit](images/Picture12.png)

-3. We now have the input flow but we need to connect the output of the Input.
+7. We now have the input flow but we need to connect the output of the Input.
 If you join the "Default" option to the "Transfer to Queue" block and the other two options to "Disconnect / Hang Up".

-4. At this point if you click 'Save & Publish' and then try redialing your number you will be presented with a new option.
+8. At this point if you click 'Save & Publish' and then try redialing your number you will be presented with a new option.
 If you respond to the question "How can we help you today?" with the phrase "I'd like to check my balance" you will now enter your Lex bot flow you built in Lab 1.

 # Step 4: Improving your Call flows

-In the above example after introducing the Lex bot the customer is now actually unable to speak to an advisor as they can only get the balance of their account.
-In order to create a route back to the agent we need to go back to edit the Lex bot we created in Lab 1 and create a new Intent. a
+In the above example after introducing the Lex bot our customer is now actually unable to speak to an advisor as they can only get the balance of their account.

+In order to create a flow back to an advisor we need to go back to edit the Lex bot we created in Lab 1 and create a new Intent that listens for "Speak to an advisor"

-1. Head back to the Lex bot you created in Lab 1 [AWS console](https://console.aws.amazon.com/lex/home.
+1. Head back to the Lex bot you created in Lab 1 [AWS console](https://console.aws.amazon.com/lex/home).
 Click on the + symbol next to Intents and add a new intent called "Advisor"
  ![Phone numbers edit](images/Picture14.png).

 2. Add the following utterances:

  -  _advisor_
  -  _talk_
  -  _talk to someone_
  -  _talk to advisor_

-These are all phrases which the user might say in order to invoke the Call Center Agent.
+  These are all phrases which the user might say in order to invoke the Call Center Advisor (feel free to add any others you can think of).

 3. We are also going to add the utterance:

-   -_one_
+- _one_

    Adding this utterance will allow the customer to engage with our Lex Bot via the keypad as well (ie we can tell the customer to say "Speak to Advisor or Press 1 on the keypad")